 The Condor 3-day Assault Pack has long been one of my favorite frameless backpacks for almost any application.
 It is my pick for my grab-and-go bag as well as the bags I have built for my family.

-Looking at the features that Condor has built into this bag makes it easy to understand why, when I could use any bag on the market, I continue to choose the Condor 3-day Assault Pack as my go-to choice for building survival backpack kits.
+Looking at the features that Condor has built into this bag makes it easy to understand why, when I could use any other packs on the market, I continue to choose the Condor 3-day Assault Pack as my go-to choice for building survival backpack kits.

-- 50 Liter capacity in the main area of the backpack offers enough room to pack everything needed for a complete 72-hour kit.
+- 50 Liter capacity in the main compartment area of the backpack offers enough room to pack everything needed for a complete 72-hour kit, even bulky items.

-- An additional seven pockets increase the storage space and put the essential gear in easy to access locations on the backpack.
+- An additional seven pockets increase the storage space and put essential gear in easily accessible locations on the backpack.

-- Separate Hydration pocket allows you to install your hydration bladder and arrange the tube conveniently.
+- Separate Hydration pocket allows you to install your hydration bladder or hydration reservoir and arrange the tube conveniently.

 - The harness makes the Condor 3-day Assault Pack easy to carry.
-The heavily padded shoulder straps, a sternum strap, and an excellent waist belt make adjusting the load distribution convenient.
+The heavily padded shoulder straps, a sternum straps, and an excellent waist belt make adjusting the pack’s weight distribution convenient.

-- The addition of the foam to the back of this pack allows good ventilation.
+- The addition of the foam on the back of this pack allows good ventilation.

-- The pack is covered in MOLLE attachment points, allowing you to add external pounces to your heart’s content.
+- The pack is covered in MOLLE attachment points (Molle webbing), allowing you to add external ounces to your heart’s content.

 - Best value